ruchi-rathour/Book_Finder/README.md

 - **Analytics**: User behavior tracking
 - **PWA Features**: Install prompt and offline support

-## 🐛 Troubleshooting

-### Common Issues

 **Search not working**
-- Check internet connection
-- Verify Open Library API is accessible
-- Clear browser cache and reload

-**Images not loading**
-- Book covers may not be available for all books
-- Fallback "No Cover" placeholder should display
-- Check network connectivity

-**Theme not persisting**
-- Ensure localStorage is enabled in browser
-- Check for browser privacy settings blocking storage

-**Performance issues**
-- Reduce number of results displayed
-- Check for browser extensions interfering
-- Ensure device meets minimum requirements

 ## 📄 License

 This project is open source and available under the MIT License.

-## 🙏 Credits

-- **Open Library API**: Provided by the Internet Archive
-- **shadcn/ui**: Beautiful and accessible UI components
-- **Tailwind CSS**: Utility-first CSS framework
-- **Lucide Icons**: Beautiful and consistent icon set
-- **React**: The library for web and native user interfaces
-- **Vite**: Next generation frontend tooling

-## 📞 Support

-For issues, questions, or contributions:
-1. Check the troubleshooting section above
-2. Review the code comments for implementation details
-3. Test the application thoroughly before deployment

----

-**Built with ❤️ using React and modern web technologies**